-(1) Building Effective Relationships

-a. collaborating with community and provincial agencies to

-address the needs of students and their families:

-e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.

-(3) Visionary Leadership

-c. promoting in the school community a common

-priorities and strategic initiatives.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families; e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.
+COMPETENCY: INDICATORS: (3) Visionary Leadership c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.

-INDICATORS: f. respecting cultural diversity and appreciating differing perspectives expressed in the school community.

-INDICATORS: a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity; k. supporting the board in its engagement with the school community to develop a vision of a preferred future for student success: and

-I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources f. respecting cultural diversity and appreciating differing perspectives expressed in the school community.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity; k. supporting the board in its engagement with the school community to develop a vision of a preferred future for student success; and I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.